Semchenock/tickets-list/README.md

+# You can visit it by clicking link [https://semchenock.github.io/tickets-list/](https://semchenock.github.io/tickets-list/)

 # Getting Started with Create React App

 This project was bootstrapped with [Create React App](https://github.com/facebook/create-react-app), using the [Redux](https://redux.js.org/) and [Redux Toolkit](https://redux-toolkit.js.org/) TS template.